--which were confirmed by operation of law on April 7, 1890, under section 867 of the New York City Consolidation Act of 1882, and the title thereof entered in the Record of the Bureau of Arrears, on June 23, 1890, in pursuance of section 975 of said act, that unless the amount assessed for benefit on any person or property shall be paid within sixty days after the date of said entry of the assessments, interest will be collected thereon, as provided in section 97 of said "New York City Consolidation Act of 1882."
+-which were confirmed by operation of law on April 7, 1890, under section 867 of the New York City Consolidation Act of 1882, and the title thereof entered in the Record of the Titles of Assessments confirmed, kept in the office of the Bureau of Arrears, on June 23, 1890, in pursuance of section 915 of said act, that unless the amount assessed for benefit on any person or property shall be paid within sixty days after the date of said entry of the assessments, interest will be collected thereon, as provided in section 917 of said "New York City Consolidation Act of 1882."

-Section 977 of the said act provides that, "If any such assessment shall remain unpaid for the period of sixty days after the date of entry thereof in the said Record of Titles of Assessments, it shall be the duty of the officer authorized to collect and receive the amount of such assessment, to charge, collect and receive interest thereon at the rate of seven per centum per annum, to be calculated from the date of such entry to the date of payment."
+Section 917 of the said act provides that, "If any such assessment shall remain unpaid for the period of sixty days after the date of entry thereof in the said Record of Titles of Assessments, it shall be the duty of the officer authorized to collect and receive the amount of such assessments to charge, collect and receive interest thereon at the rate of seven per centum per annum, to be calculated from the date of such entry to the date of payment."

-The above assessments are payable to the Collector of Assessments and Clerk of Arrears at the "Bureau for be calculated from the date of such entry to the date of payment."
+The above assessments are payable to the Collector of Assessments and Clerk of Arrears at the "Bureau for Assessments and Clerk of Arrears at the "Bureau for payment."

-The above assessments are payable to the Collector of Assessments and Clerk of Arrears at the "Bureau for the Collection of Assessments and Arrears of Taxes and Assessments and of Water Rents," between the hours of 9 a.
-M. and 2 p.
-M., and all payments made thereon on or before August 25, 1890, will be exempt from interest as above provided, and after that date will be subject to a charge of interest at the rate of seven per cent. per annum from the date of entry in the Record of Titles of Assessments in said Bureau to the date of payment.
+The above assessments are payable to the Collector of Assessments and Clerk of Arrears at the "Bureau for the Collection of Assessments and Arrears of Taxes and Assessments and of Water Rents," between the hours of 9 A. M. and 2 P. M., and all payments made thereon on or before August 25, 1890, will be exempt from interest as above provided, and after that date will be subject to a charge of interest at the rate of seven per cent. per annum from the date of entry in the Record of Titles of Assessments in said Bureau to the date of payment.

-THEODORE W. MYERS, Comptroller.
+THEODORE W. MYERS, Comptroller,

 CITY OF NEW YORK,

 FINANCE DEPARTMENT,

 COMPTROLLER'S OFFICE,

 July 10, 1890.
-J